Image: Copyright free from pixabay. No association with the author of this website.

 ‘Sir Cheston, her arse is at your disposal.’

-‘All right,’ she said and inched back down.
+‘All right.’
+She inched back down.

 She dropped to her feet.
 There were six knights with several more still climbing the slope, all kitted up in their chainmail.
 Four grasped swords, two held bows, their arrows notched and pointed at her face.
 She glared at each in turn.
 Which one had murdered her mate, slaughtered her baby?

 The leader stood at the forefront.
 He wore an iron helm with an eagle carved into its nose, its wings outspread across his brow.
 ‘On your knees, and if you try anything, I’ll slide my sword right through your devil’s heart.’

 He nodded at his men.
 ‘Sir Wensley, Sir Dutton, take her.’

 Hands tied at her back, Carmella stumbled down the slope in the middle of a trail of men, five at the front, six at the rear.
 They had tied a rope around her waist and coat, binding her tail securely to her back.
 And yet, the man directly behind her kept his distance, sword at the ready.
 For a female diablon, her tail was her best defence.
 It was deadly, its tip so sharp it could spill a man’s guts.

 It was evening by the time they reached the camp.

 Carmella slumped to the ground.
 ‘Water,’ she said.